taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 ### 2069

 In collaboration with the Laboratório Nacional de Biociências e Tecnologia, the Space Consortium develops eSyrup fuel, which when liquid, can replace rocket fuel, and when voltage-treated to become solid, can provide rechargable portable power equivalent to a conventional battery at least 20 times larger by volume.
 The Space Consortium begins to mass-manufacture commercial eSyrup products, which they can make tiny and flexible thanks to the properties of eSyrup fuel.
+However, unlike all of the other eSyrup products developed so far, the Space Consortium demands that they be allowed to have proprietary access and rights to eSyrup fuel for at least 10 years.
+This sparks rigorous protests throughout the world, and the Laboratório Nacional de Biociências e Tecnologia refuses to agree.
+The Space Consortium takes legal action, and is granted right to profits.

 First Space Barge makes its virgin flight to **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.
 The Space Consortium begins distributing their first excess yield of orbit-grown crops to planetside countries in need.